Workspaces & Nodes

 Resource Requirements

-Actual usage depends on number of pipelines, data volume, buffering, and transformation complexity.
+A node runs comfortably on modest hardware.
+Actual CPU, memory, and disk usage depend on the number of pipelines, data volume, buffering, and transformation complexity.

 Node Lifecycle